 Disappointed, Ob turns the buggy for home, but he changes his mind and turns back round.
 He’s decided to go on a journey anyway.
 In a traditional story with a linear, mythic structure, a journey of some kind is necessary before a character has a self-realisation.

-Note there has been no big battle scene.
-This is a feminine myth, where the battle takes place inside Summer’s head.
+Note there has been no big big struggle scene.
+This is a feminine myth, where the big struggle takes place inside Summer’s head.

 In the city it is clear that Ob has decided to start living more fully.